-Along with the implementation of policies to prevent technological theft in China, it is also essential for the United States to create an environment conducive to high-tech manufacturing, including the semiconductor industry, developing in its own country.
+Along with the implementation of policies to prevent technological theft in China, it is also essential for the United States to create an environment conducive to high-tech manufacturing, including the semiconductor industry, developing at home.
 China has made great strides in the past few decades to bolster its production capacity with economic growth.
-As revealed in a recent Foreign Affairs article, back in 2007, China was in charge of assembling Apple's iPhone using cheap labor, but only accounted for less than 4% of the total added value produced by Apple.
+As revealed in a recent Foreign Affairs article, back in 2007, China was in charge of assembling Apple's iPhone using cheap labor but accounted for less than 4% of the total added value produced by Apple.
 Yet, by 2018, this had grown to over 25% (Wang, 2023).